-We used our spectroscopically determined [Ti/Fe] abundance ratio as a crude measure of α -element enrichment, obtaining 0.049 ± 0.042 .
-We detect no significant α -element enhancement, but for consistency with Valenti & Fischer (2005), we used our measured α -element enhancement of 0.049 when interpolating the Y2 isochrones, slightly perturbing our derived stellar properties.
+0.049 ± 0.042 .
+We detect no significant α -element enhancement, but for consistency with Valenti & Fischer (2005), we used our measured α -element enhancement of 0.049 when interpolating the Y^2 isochrones, slightly perturbing our derived stellar properties.

-We used the stellar luminosity and the spectroscopic effective temperature, iron abundance, and α -element enrichment to interpolate the Y2 isochrones (Demarque et al. 2004), obtaining a stellar mass of 0.926 M{\odot} and a stellar radius of 0.835 R{\odot}.
-In addition, the most probable age is 2.0 Gyr with an asymmetric 1 σ confidence interval spanning the range 0.6 to 4.2 Gyr.
-This age estimate is much older than that derived from the Local Association by Montes et al. (2001).
+We used the stellar luminosity and the spectroscopic effective temperature, iron abundance, and α -element enrichment to interpolate the Y^2 isochrones (Demarque et al. 2004), obtaining a stellar mass of $0.926~M{\odot}$ and a stellar radius of $0.835~R{\odot}$.
+In addition, the most probable age is 2.0 Gyr with an asymmetric $1~\sigma$ confidence interval spanning the range 0.6-4.2 Gyr.
+This age estimate is much older than that derived from the Local Association by Montes et al. (2001a).
 The chromospheric activity of HD 102195 has been measured by Strassmeier et al. (2000).
-The chromospheric emission ratio, log $R'{HK} = -4.30$, indicates this is a mildly active star (Noyes et al. 1984).
+The chromospheric emission ratio, $\log R'{\rm HK} = -4.30$, indicates that this is a mildly active star (Noyes et al. 1984).
 The stellar parameters are summarized in Table 3.

-Further analysis of the FOCES high resolution optical spectrum of HD 102195 was conducted to independently derive the stellar properties.
+Further analysis of the FOCES high-resolution optical spectrum of HD 102195 was conducted to independently derive the stellar properties.
 Here we summarize the results.